chippmann/androidpublisher/GETTING_STARTED.md

 # Getting started
 Before you can publish your app bundles to the play store with this gradle plugin, you have to have:
-- A google service account with the rights to publish and modify releases
+- A Google Service Account with the rights to publish and modify releases
 - Already at least one release done on the track you want to publish to (not covered here)

 [How to create and configure a service account](CONFIGURATION_OF_GOOGLE_SERVICE_ACCOUNT.md)